-Please be aware that only one code can be applied per order, do not apply to sale products and that some codes have expiry dates.
+Please be aware that only one code can be applied per order, discounts cannot be applied to sale items and that some codes will have expiry dates.

 We price all items on our site at our discretion in accordance with the standard Recommended Retail Price (RRP).
 We are open to price match requests providing that the seller offers Next Day Delivery and is an authentic authorised eyewear reseller based in the UK.
 Price match requests must be made prior to the order being placed.
 As per our Terms and Conditions, we cannot refund your order to match the price of another site once your order has been placed, processed or dispatched.

-All prescription glasses & prescription sunglasses orders are exempt from our UK Next Working Day, Two Day and Express International Delivery services due to the time required to have these treated by our optician.
-All prescription orders can take 7-10 working days depending on treatment selected.
+All prescription glasses & prescription sunglasses orders are exempt from our UK Next Working Day, Two Day and Express International Delivery services due to the nature of the prescription treatment.
+Prescription orders can take between 5-10 working days depending on treatment selected.
 We currently do not offer varifocal, bifocal or mirror lens treatments.
-Please be aware that it is the customer’s responsibility to ensure that their prescription is both valid and correct and agreeing to these terms is part of the order process.
-Prescription items cannot be returned and issued a refund.
+Please be aware that it is the customer’s responsibility to ensure that their prescription is both valid and correct and agreeing to our prescription terms is part of the order process.
+Prescription items cannot be returned and issued a refund or exchange.

 This may be a technical error or a problem with the way you are attempting to pay for your order.
 Please take care to double check all your details including the payment method and currency (if paying from overseas).
 We also advise clearing your cache, refreshing your browser and attempting to place the order again from the beginning.

 If you are still having problems placing an order online please contact or customer service team via email firstname.lastname@example.org or call +44 191 466 1118

 You will receive a confirmation email with an order reference number.
 You will then receive a tracking email from our courier advising you of a delivery time frame.